ponicode/squar_action/README.md

         impactedFiles: ${{ steps.ponicode_squar.outputs.impacted_files }} # DO NOT MODIFY IF YOU WANT TO GENERATE TESTS ON SQUAR OUTCOME ONLY
         commentUTs: "true"
 ```
-#### 2. Raises Tests Quality alerts on files impacted by the PR, without bootstraping any remediation Unit-Tests.
+#### 2. Raises Tests Quality alerts on files impacted by the PR, without bootstrapping any remediation Unit-Tests.
 Also do not display Ponicode SQUAR report for the whole project.
 ```yaml
 name: "ponicode-ci"
 on: